Analysis | Conservatives try to commandeer ‘the big lie’

 As with “fake news,” though, the term — while not applying so neatly in this instance — is probably an effective political message.

 Biden and his allies have compared Georgia’s law and other such proposals to Jim Crow laws, which went significantly further in curtailing Black voting rights — and in a much more targeted way.
 But defenders of the law and critics of the corporate pushback have largely cherry-picked some of the less-objectionable elements while ignoring a few things: the scale of the effort by GOP legislators across the country, some of the attempted-and-later-abandoned changes, and the motivations for the push.
 While Trump’s claims of fraud were built upon basically nothing, there is, at the very least, plenty to comb through in Georgia’s law and similar pushes to discern how they might practically affect voting.
-And advocates of such changes have made clear in many cases that their motivations were built upon the impact of a big lie, if not a big lie itself.
+And advocates of such changes have made clear in many cases that their motivations were built upon the impact of a “big lie,” if not a “big lie” itself.

 Using this term in such a way serves to both simplify the debate for your supporters and muddy the waters when it comes to how the term was previously employed.
 If one side says the “big lie” was Trump’s voter-fraud allegations and the other side says the “big lie” is the pushback against voting-law changes predicated on them, a natural equivalence — or at least something of a comparison — is drawn in some people’s minds.
 “The other side does it, too” is among the most effective political messages there is, because it excuses otherwise objectionable actions.
-And Republicans would like something — anything — to change the subject from the idea that their voting bills are premised on a big lie.
+And Republicans would like something — anything — to change the subject from the idea that their voting bills are premised on a “big lie.”

 Expect to see this term employed plenty in the days and weeks to come.